MicrosoftDocs/fabric-docs/docs/data-warehouse/ingest-data.md

 ---
-title: Ingesting data into the warehouse
+title: Ingesting data into the Synapse Data Warehouse
-description: Learn about the features that allow you to ingest data into your warehouse. ms.reviewer: wiassaf ms.author: procha
+description: Learn about the features that allow you to ingest data into your Synapse Data Warehouse in Microsoft Fabric. ms.reviewer: wiassaf ms.author: procha
 author: periclesrocha